-The University of Sydney Sleek Geeks Science Eureka Prize is awarded for a short (90-second) film that communicates a scientific concept in an accessible and engaging way.
+The 2024 University of Sydney Sleek Geeks Science Eureka Prize will be awarded for a short (2-minute) film that communicates a scientific concept in an accessible and engaging way.

 Communicating scientific ideas and discoveries to the world is a tricky task.
-Each year, Dr Karl Kruszelnicki (Julius Sumner Miller Fellow at the University of Sydney) and Adam Spencer (Mathematics and Science Ambassador for the University of Sydney) enlighten thousands of Australians with their knowledge and communication of science.
+Each year, Dr Karl Kruszelnicki (Julius Sumner Miller Fellow at the University of Sydney) and Adam Spencer (Mathematics and Science Ambassador) enlighten thousands of Australians with their knowledge and communication of science.

 This film competition encourages school students to communicate a scientific concept in a way that is accessible and entertaining to the public while painlessly increasing their science knowledge or, as Dr Karl and Adam like to say, "Learn something without even noticing".
 It is intended to support budding young scientists across the nation, who will be our future leaders in research, discovery and communication.

-Judges will assess each entry and make their selection based on:
+Judges will assess each entry and make their selection based on the following five questions:

 - the nature and extent of any assistance they receive from teachers, parents/guardians etc. (200 words maximum)

-- what their film is about and why it is important (200 words maximum)
+- what their film is about and how it links to the 2024 theme of ‘Energy’ (200 words maximum)

 Prize specific conditions of entry

-Entry is free and open to all primary and secondary school students studying at schools in Australia and its territories (as defined by the Australian Government).
+- School students: primary and secondary school students studying at schools in Australia or its territories (as defined by the Australian Museum Eureka Prizes Terms and Conditions).
 Students that are educated at home in accordance with the relevant state or territory legislation are also eligible to enter.